 The look of this Type R hasn't changed - or at least it hasn't in standard and GT forms; there's now also a subtler-looking 'Sportline'-trimmed variant that has a lower rear wing and smaller 19-inch wheels with larger profile tyres.
 Ideal if you wanted one of these but felt embarrassed at the thought of parking it next to the boss's car outside the office.
 Otherwise, go wild and wacky here.
-Honda's insistent that it's all functional and talks of the hours on the Nurburgring, being thrashed round the Takasu test track and forensic studies of the aerodynamics in the Sakura wind tunnel.
+Honda's insistent that all the wings and flics are functional and talks of the hours on the Nurburgring, being thrashed round the Takasu test track and forensic studies of the aerodynamics in the Sakura wind tunnel.
 An almost completely flat underside sucks the car onto the road and the rear wing, front splitter and deep side skirts are also demonstrably functional.
 Big grilles in the bumpers direct cooling air to the engine and brakes.
 The lightweight 20-inch alloy wheels look pretty mean too.

 The cabin has been lightly upgraded with this revised model - a new Alcantara-wrapped steering wheel, a counterweighted teardrop gear knob and new physical controls for the infotainment and climate systems.
 Otherwise, it's as you were.
 High-backed sports seats grip the front occupants with a suede-effect fabric offset by red double stitching.
 The red highlights continue across the leather-trimmed steering wheel and gearstick gaiter.
 There's room for a couple of uncomplaining folk at the back.
 And a 420-litre boot.

-There's a lot of competition in this market sector, much of it from cars like the Audi S3 and BMW's M135i xDrive, both of which offer all-wheel drive grip and sledgehammer acceleration off the line, while the BMW M140i delivers rear-wheel drive handling beloved by purists.
+There's a lot of competition in this market sector, much of it from cars like the Audi S3 and BMW's M135i xDrive, both of which offer all-wheel drive grip and sledgehammer acceleration off the line.
 So where does that leave the front-wheel drive Civic Type R?
 It suddenly looks a bit conspicuous.
 Honda is a company that insists we judge on results rather than on engineering dogma.
 It has a point.
 Drive this car and decide for yourself.
 It's not only incredibly fast and sounds brilliant but there's more cornering traction than you'd ever believe would be possible from a front-driven hot hatch with this kind of power.